IrisFokam/ds-456-codex-activity/Codex_Activity.md

 **Task 6.2 (in `Codex_Activity.md`):**

 - Write down your final research question in one clear sentence.
+  Are there particular neighborhoods where Pending licenses make up an unusually high share of all on-sale liquor licenses in Minneapolis?
 - In 2–3 sentences, explain why you chose it (and why you rejected other candidates).
+  This question specifically states what we are interested in, and it defines the scope of the research as well.
+The others were not as intersting in terms of research area, and not as impactful in my opinion as the status of liquor licenses.

 # 7. Answering your question with Codex: one-shot vs. plan-first